noi-techpark/odh-datacollector-flightdata/README.md

 cd noi-flightdata/
 ```

 Start `mosquitto` running the script `mosquitto-docker-local-start.sh` located inside the `scripts` folder.
-This script starts `mosquitto` in a Docker container and exposes its ports 1883 and 9001:
+This script starts `mosquitto` in a Docker container named `mosquitto` and exposes its ports 1883 and 9001:

 ```bash
 ./scripts/mosquitto-docker-local-start.sh